cell (914) 572-0454

 "Straight Line" Select "Straight".
 Now you will hear a high-pitched tone as the rod veers to one side or the other of your main stroke.
 To develop the muscle memory of a straight cast stroke, practice casting until you hear no sound at all.

-Your Android watch can can be paired with an Android phone and stream its accelerometer data where the phone can play it aloud, display a graph of your casting session, and store the data for later study.
+Your Android watch can can be paired with an Android phone and stream its accelerometer data to the phone for further processing.

 You might do this for several reasons: